brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

 #environments:
 #  test:
 #    count: 2               # Number of tasks to run for the "test" environment.
+secrets:                      # Pass secrets from AWS Systems Manager (SSM) Parameter Store.
+  DEMO_PARAMETER: DEMO_PARAMETER  # The key is the name of the environment variable, the value is the name of the SSM parameter.
 ```

 Copilot utilizes Cloudformation templates to provision infrastructure behind the scenes.
 The above template is generated when `copilot init` is run - but in the case of this tutorial as long as you use the same service name and values, the process will use the file in the repository.